telerik/document-processing-docs/knowledge-base/timeout-mechanism-in-dpl.md

     }
    ```

 >note The [TimeSpan](https://learn.microsoft.com/en-us/dotnet/fundamentals/runtime-libraries/system-timespan) interval is up to the developer and should be considered with the environment specific configurations.
+In case of developing a web application for example, set such a timeout interval value that would be safe enough to protect the application from potential [DDoS attacks](https://www.microsoft.com/en-us/security/business/security-101/what-is-a-ddos-attack).
+If the application is expected to be delivered directly to the end-users, it is possible to use TimeSpan=null as well.

 Note that there is a Visual Studio setting that controls whether the [warnings will be treated as errors](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/compiler-options/errors-warnings):